Performance management for classified staff

 Managing performance is an important supervisory tool to help define good performance and encourage sustained performance.
 The annual performance evaluation is an opportunity for you to provide formal performance feedback to your classified staff.
 The appraisal process encourages two-way discussion about learning goals and performance expectations.
 Use this important opportunity to identify learning and developmental needs for your employees and to help them plan their career growth.
 Questions?
 Contact your HR Consultant or email firstname.lastname@example.org.

 Employees hired in full- or part-time positions before July 25, 2016 and rated “extraordinary achiever,” “high achiever,” “achiever” or “fair performer” must have a completed performance appraisal by Oct.
-14. Some eligible employees will be serving probationary periods; however, these individuals may be evaluated on their work performance.
-You can choose to complete either the probationary progress review form or the employee work profile – performance evaluation form (see VCU HR forms).
+13. Some eligible employees will be serving probationary periods; however, these individuals may be evaluated on their work performance.
+You can choose to complete either the probationary progress review form or the employee work profile – performance evaluation form (see VCU HR forms search).

 Supervisors should provide periodic, informal feedback to your hourly employees.
 Use memos or other informal management tools to document performance discussions; hourly employees are not eligible to be evaluated on the EWP performance evaluation form.